stupside/MERN-stack/apps/diary/01-node/README.md

 10. Add create user route and handler.
 11. Add get user from id route handler.
 12. Add delete user by id route handler.

+I then played arround with OS, fs, crypto and other libraries from the node std.